 It’s open from Thursday to Sunday between 5 pm – 1 am and since it’s located close to the Thailand Cultural Centre MRT station it’s quite easy to get there.

 Day 3 of Your 4 Day Bangkok Itinerary

 Can you believe it’s already the third day from your 4 day Bangkok itinerary?
 Crazy, huh?
 Today it’s time to venture out of the city a little bit and visit two of the most unique markets around Bangkok: the Damnoen Saduak Floating Market and the Maeklong Railway Market.

-We also decided to book an organized tour via Klook that included a visit to both markets.
-You can actually customize your own route by choosing which places you want to visit and when would you like to start.
-I would recommend to choose the early morning (7am) start because the markets are less crowded in the morning and the heat is more bearable.
+We also decided to book an organized tour that included a visit to both markets.
+The tour starts at 9 am which is great since the markets are less crowded in the morning and the heat is more bearable.

-After arriving to the pier at the market, you need to hop inside a long-tail boat to be able to access the floating market.
-The boat ride is approximately 20 minutes long and you will see many wooden houses, floating stalls and merchants selling products from their own boats.
+After arriving at the pier at the market, you need to hop inside a long-tail boat to be able to access the floating market.
+The boat ride is approximately 20 minutes long and you will see many wooden houses, floating stalls, and merchants selling products from their own boats.

 Maeklong Railway Market

 Since the Maeklong Railway Market is only a 25-minute drive from the Damnoen Saduak Floating Market it’s worth visiting both places on the same morning.